 NOTE: I only list services I’ve actually used.

 Listed price is for a complete cover (eBook and print-on-demand).
-Prices fluctuate due to exchange rates; they might also change.
+Prices fluctuate due to exchange rates; they might also change depending on complexity or in the future.
 These are listed from most expensive to least; this is not a quality ranking.
-These designers can also create things like Facebook banners, logos and so forth.
+These designers can also create assets like Facebook banners, logos and so forth.
 Note that some designers have long lead times, so contact them a minimum of 3 months in advance of your publication date.

 - eBookLaunch ($499)

 - Beetiful Designs ($300 for eBook only)

 - 99Designs ($299+)

 - Natasha Snow ($330)